FabLabWgtn/Wavy/_posts/2016-01-28-Open-Design-Exemplar.md

 <p>The qualities of light are wide ranging and has potential for a mesmerising result.
 This project in particular utilises motion and proximity activation to control the brightness of an LED strip.
 The light hence emanates through the enclosing structure of the lamp.</p>

 <iframe src="https://player.vimeo.com/video/81082152" width="500" height="281" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

-The following image documents the electronic components used within the product:

 <img src="http://cdn.instructables.com/FMF/MU6S/HOUG50NE/FMFMU6SHOUG50NE.MEDIUM.jpg">